davepinch/pinchy.cc/scratchpad.md

 * The book is the physical structure of the stickers
 * Inspired by Italo Calvino. #Lofty Thoughts

-# Last mile to publication of the new Hugo site

-✔ Put cc content into the root, e.g., /cc/
-✔ Ensure thumbnails are used
-✔ Use inline quote format from the Jekyll site
-✔ Use similar inline format for snippets
-✔ Set GitHub action for auto-publishing
-✔ Fix constellation permalinks
-✔ Fix broken spoken
-✔ Fix A moment with 28 remaining (wrong image name)
-✔ Fix redirected Wikipedia pages
-✔ Final polish

-# Post-Migration Polish

-✔ Fix PDF downloads
-✔ Fix cue styles (when linked to next)
-✔ /fossilspot.com/STATES/WA.HTM - table not rendered

 # A trade war is going on

 Start looking into this.

 # AI Wars Content (Nov.
 12, 2023)